 When choosing keywords to target in your marketing campaign, many businesses will find long-tail keywords are a more profitable investment.
 First, it’s going to be easier to rank for long-tail keyword phrases.
-Take the following keyword phrases.
+Take the following keyword phrases, for instance:

 Third, because the search intent is specific, the chance of conversion is much higher.
 You can tell that when you look at the suggested bid amounts for our four keyword phrases.

-Research has shown that click-through rates increase with long-tail keywords, and that conversion rates for long-tail keywords are 2.5 times higher than for short-tail, or head, keywords.
+Click-through rates increase with long-tail keywords, and conversion rates for long-tail keywords are more than double than for short-tail, or head, keywords.
 Hence, it’s no surprise that the bid amount gets higher with each word in a keyword phrase because someone who searches for long-tail keywords like “the best WordPress SEO plugin” is most likely ready to buy or download.

 How to Link Conversions to Keywords

 With the loss of keywords for organic search in Google Analytics, how can you figure out which ones result in the most conversions?
 It’s somewhat of a guessing game, but one that you can play accurately if you try a couple of strategies.

 Create a segment in Google Analytics that allows you to view your organic search traffic separately.

 With this segment activated, go to your landing pages report in the Behavior section.
 You’ll now see the top landing pages that search users land upon.
 Sort it by number of goal completions or goal value to see which ones lead to the most conversions.